 - Travel Insurance – If you can’t afford travel insurance, you can’t afford to travel.
 This should be your first item to pack.
 We have coverage from World Nomads but there are a variety of companies such as One Cover you can purchase insurance through.
 Here is a good travel insurance guide.

-- Credit card with no international fees (we use Chase Shapphire & American Express Platinum).
+- Credit card with no international fees (we use Chase Sapphire & American Express Platinum).
 See how to choose a credit card for travel here.
+And this guide to the best travel credit cards.

 - Debit card with low fees.
-We have Chase ($5 per withdrawal) but we really should have got Charles Schwab, with no withdrawal fees.
+We have US Chase ($5 per withdrawal) but we really should have got Charles Schwab as it has no withdrawal fees.

 - Vaccinations – Check with your doc with what you need.